 - Experiencing knee pain when at rest

 - Knee pain or stiffness limits mobility and daily activities

 Most people wait until later in life to consider total knee replacement surgery.
 Osteoarthritis damage to the knee joint is one of the most common reasons for completing a joint replacement.
 Many people will undergo a partial knee joint replacement to delay the need for complete replacement.

 Our orthopedic surgeons and medical staff at Ortho Sport & Spine Physicians can help you prepare mentally and physically for knee replacement surgery.
 We want to ensure it is the right choice for the individual before we decide to perform surgery.
 If the patient, surgeon and medical team choose to move forward with replacing the knee joint, we begin planning and preparing for the procedure.
 A full medical screening is performed to ensure the patient is healthy and a viable candidate.
 Patients can expect to meet with our orthopedic team a few times before the scheduled surgery to go over any preparation and testing before the procedure.

-Knee replacement surgery usually only takes 2-3 hours.
+Knee replacement surgery usually only takes two to three hours.
 It is common for patients to stay one or more days in a hospital for observation.
 The first few weeks after surgery will require limited mobility.
 Physical therapy will begin right away, usually the first day after surgery.
 Patients who follow their recovery plan may be well on the way to full recovery by the end of three months, with most people fully recovered at six months.